aidanmelen/terraform-provider-snowsql/examples/complete/README.md

 # Complete Example

-Configuration in this directory demonstrates how to render and execute [DCL](https://www.geeksforgeeks.org/sql-ddl-dql-dml-dcl-tcl-commands/) SnowSQL commands from template files.
+Configuration in this directory demonstrates how to execute a [DCL](https://www.geeksforgeeks.org/sql-ddl-dql-dml-dcl-tcl-commands/) with the `snowsql_exec` resource.

 ## Usage